slamice/wri/hipsters/first-draft/ch15 -  Breakfast, phone call.md

 "Yea we did.
 He's catching the next flight here.
 He of course offered to take her but I don't know if the hospitals there are any better than the ones here.
 We're not sure if she can take the plane ride right now anyway.
 I have to ask are you making good money there?"

+(((I knelt on the sidewalk in the fetal position.
+It could have been that people walked by me, dogs, not sure.
+I was definitely on an island there in front of the sophisticated gentleman's brunch, and I was alone.))

 "I'm making ok money."

 "We're probably going to need it.
 Sabra d--"